IanBoyanZhang/CarND-MPC-Project/README.md

 Cost function and optimization
 ---
 ![Cost function](./cost_func.png)

+Look ahead time is set as T = N (10) * dt (0.3) = 3s.
+As vehicle target speed set in 40mph.
+3 seconds roughly allow predictive controller to see ahead 50m.
+N = 25, N = 20, N = 16 are used before, as experiments shown, N = 10 has similar effect with larger N number when total look ahead time Ts are roughly same.
+Hence, we increase time step difference dt to 0.3.
+It reduce computational load, however further experiment shows to maintain stability at current speed, dt would not exceed current value.
+Large cost weights are assigned to orientation error, large steering angle and large steering input change within unit sample interval.
+To achieve smooth, responsive steering control.

 In this project, the MPC problem is essentially posed as receding horizontal optimization problem.
 Ipopt is a library read as interior points optimization.
 The name suggests interior points methods which are a certain class of algorithms widely used in linear and